gmsgowtham/react-native-marked/CONTRIBUTING.md

 - `yarn bootstrap`: setup project by installing all dependencies and pods.
 - `yarn typescript`: type-check files with TypeScript.
-- `yarn lint`: lint files with ESLint.
+- `yarn lint`: lint files with Rome.
+- `yarn format`: format files with Rome
 - `yarn test`: run unit tests with Jest.
 - `yarn example start`: start the Metro server for the example app.
 - `yarn example android`: run the example app on Android.